Visit to the Catalina seaplane wreck

 The wreck of the Catalina seaplane seen from the inside

 In later photos, the wreck is seen covered in graffiti.
 During my visit, the Catalina seaplane wreck was in very poor condition.
 The tail of the plane is now detached from the rest.
 Fortunately, a fence has been built around the wreck to protect it and deter people from climbing on it.
 Unfortunately, it still doesn’t prevent people from moving parts of it.
+It’s hard to visualise how the plane used to look like before!

 The tail of the Catalina seaplane